pietrorea/pietrorea.com/README.md

 # pietrorea.com

-This is the source code and content for [https://www.pietrorea.com](https://www.pietrorea).
+This repo contains the source code and content for [https://www.pietrorea.com](https://www.pietrorea).
 The site is currently powered by [Gatsby.js](https://github.com/gatsbyjs/) and hosted on Netlify.
 The current Gatsby theme is a derivative of the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) template.
 Gatsby is great if you want to learn about React and GraphQL.

 # Set up